ebi-uniprot/uniprot-website/upcoming-features.md

 ## UniProtKB Entry

 - GO terms is currently using the GO Ribbons widget and displaying data from AGR.
 We will update this and display UniProt data instead.
-- Entry history not yet implemented
+- Entry history.
+- Inline PubMed IDs to be turned into links.
+- [BUG] Scroll to hash not always working (impact on protein highlights from results card).

 ## UniRef Results